 Once you start walking around Milan, you’ll see that it’s an easy city to explore, with lots of unique things to see and do.
 There are also a lot of fine dining restaurants that you’ll want to make time for.

 Don’t worry, you won’t need a car to get around here.
 It’s easy to take the train right into the center of town and spend your day walking to the various attractions.

 Book your tickets for Milan activities in advance:

 - Skip the Line: Small-Group Milan Walking Tour with Da Vinci’s ‘The Last Supper’ Tickets

-- Milan Duomo Ticket and Terraces Audio Guide Tour
+- Milan Super Saver: Skip-the-Line Duomo and Rooftop Guided Tour

 - Evening Cooking Lesson with Dinner in Milan